AlcoholRehabHelp Logo

 Binge Drinking & Alcohol Poisoning

-Drinking such significant alcohol quantities can inhibit the body’s ability to break down and clear alcohol from the bloodstream.
-This results in high increases in BAC, significantly affecting the brain and other bodily functions.
+Drinking such significant alcohol quantities can inhibit the body’s ability to break down and clear alcohol from the bloodstream, significantly affecting the brain and other bodily functions.

 Teenagers and young adults are particularly at risk for binge drinking and alcohol abuse.
 College students often engage in binge drinking and high-intensity drinking.